SubleXBle/Fail2Ban-Report/README.md

 Fail2Ban Report was built with simplicity, security, and control in mind:

 - All data is local — no cloud, no external APIs, no tracking
-- No cookies, no tracking
 - Access control via web server authentication (`.htaccess`)
+  - Security-hardened `.htaccess` and HTTP headers recommended (example included)
 - JSON-based blocklist structure: easy to audit, version, and edit
 - Separation of concerns:
   - Web interface handles display and editing
   - Backend scripts manage interaction with firewall and fail2ban
-- Security-hardened `.htaccess` and HTTP headers recommended (example included)

 ---